Hemorrhoid treatment

 • Rubber band ligation: Your doctor puts one or two small medical-grade rubber bands around the base of a hemorrhoid to cut off its blood flow.
 You may need more than one banding hemorrhoid treatment to get the hemorrhoid to shrink and fall off.

-• Sclerotherapy: Injection of a chemical solution into the hemorrhoid that cuts off blood supply, causing the hemorrhoid to shrink.
+• Sclerotherapy: Your doctor injects a chemical solution into the hemorrhoid that cuts off its blood supply, causing the hemorrhoid to shrink.
 Any pain is minimal.

-• Cryotherapy: Applying a cooled gas or liquid to freeze the external hemorrhoid, which then shrinks and falls off.
+• Cryotherapy: Your doctor applies a cooled gas or liquid to freeze the external hemorrhoid, which then shrinks and falls off.

 Surgery is usually recommended for large hemorrhoids, bleeding or prolapsed internal hemorrhoids, or those that haven’t responded to other hemorrhoid treatments.
 These hemorrhoid treatments are usually outpatient procedures but sometimes require an overnight hospital stay.
 Procedures include: